-The post Need Help With Packing?
-Think And Decide Who’ll Do The Best Job appeared first on Devon Moving Company.
+Need Help With Packing?
+Think And Decide Who’ll Do The Best Job was originally seen on: Devon Moving Co

 At Devon Moving Company only expert movers are assigned to handle packing of your valuable things.
 Here’s a bit of advice from an article for you to decide who’ll do the job best.

 In between frantically dragging your unwanted gear to the curb and trying to use socks as precious-items packing material, you realize you’ll never get all this stuff out of here in time on your own.
 You’re going to need help.
 But do you break down and call in the pros or beg your friends?

 Before you decide (or curl up in a corner, assume a fetal position, and stare catatonically at the walls), try weighing these three factors:

 “The longer the move the harder it becomes, so we always recommend professionals for long-distance moves,” says Jan Reid, CEO of All Over Movers in Oklahoma City, OK.

 If you’re moving to a new city or across state lines, a lot can go wrong.
 If the truck is packed incorrectly, for example, you’ll have several risky miles where your stuff could get damaged.
 That is, if you even get there.

 “Rented trucks can break down, and that’s a hassle to deal with,” Reid says.
 “Moving companies have backup trucks that can come meet the broken-down truck without much time lost during the move.”